Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

     -s <sleeptime>:  Amount of time specified in seconds to wait before making an item request.
 This only applies to -m 2 -m 4

+Series300Consumer331-New-ConsFunc-000
+   Alters consumer to request directory with several options
+    -f <filter>:  User may choose a value in decimal between 0 and 63 inclusive to pick up one or more filters.
+Here are filter definitions -f 1  SERVICE_INFO_FILTER 0x01
+       -f 2  SERVICE_STATE_FILTER 0x02
+       -f 4  SERVICE_GROUP_FILTER 0x04
+       -f 8  SERVICE_LOAD_FILTER 0x08
+       -f 16  SERVICE_DATA_FILTER 0x10
+       -f 32  SERVICE_LINK_FILTER 0x10
+       User may mix and match different filters:
+       -f 5  INFO & GROUP 4+1
+       -f 63 INFO, STATE, GROUP, LOAD, DATA 7 LINK (1+2+4+8+16+32) etc.
+    -m <option>:
+       -m 0: Request source directory without serviceName or ID and a filter if specified
+       (uses default filter)
+       -m 1: Request source directory with serviceName and filter if specified -m 2: Request source directory with serviceName and filter if specified Also request item using serviceName after a sleep if sleeptime is specified
+       -m 3: Request source diretory with serviceId and filter if specified -m 4: Request source diretory with serviceId and filter if specified Also request item using serviceId after a sleep if sleeptime is specified
+       -m 5: Request source directory without serviceName or ID and a filter if specified.
+             Also request item usin serviceName after a sleep if specified -s <sleeptime>:  Amount of time specified in seconds to wait before making an item request.
+This only applies to -m 2 -m 4

 Series300Consumer331-ConsFunc-001
     Alters consumer to request directory using info filter without a serviceName.
     Also, alters consumer to not send out item requests.